apwbs/MARTSIA-demo/README.md

-# MARTSIA-EVM-TLS
+# MARTSIA-Demo

-**Multi-Authority Approach to Transaction Systems for Interoperating Applications - Ethereum Virtual Machine - Transport Layer Security**
+**Multi-Authority Approach to Transaction Systems for Interoperating Applications**
 ****

 MARTSIA is a decentralized approach for secrecy-preserving, immutable, access-controlled information exchange via public blockchain for process management.